thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Streaming-Data.md

 <div class="info">
  <div class="title">Resuming a stream</div>
  <p>
-  If the client gets disconnected it can resume the stream by setting the `Last-Event-ID` HTTP Header to the ID of the last received message.
+  If the client disconnects, it can resume the stream by setting the `Last-Event-ID` HTTP Header to the ID of the last received message.
  </p>